 Figure 5c displays select IR emission lines’ equivalent widths across the LOC as function of metallicity.
 IR emission line strengths generally increase with increasing metallicity.
 This is because when the electron temperature of the cloud is low, as in the case of high metallicity, the cooling is shifted from the UV and optical lines.
 As the metallicity continues to increase, the IR lines are able to act as more efficient coolants.
 Consequently, [Ar III] λ7135 emission nearly quadrupled, [O II] λ7325 emission was over 1.5 times as strong, and [S III] λ9069 tripled with the higher metallicity simulation (Figure 5c, rows a, b, and c).

-Our simulations show that the peak emission of [O I] 63 µm, an IR fine-structure cooling line, decreased with increasing metallicity (Figure 5c, row d) and that the peak emission of both [O III] 88 µm and [C II] 158 µm increased (Figure 5c, rows e-f).
-It should be noted that our grids underpredict [O I] 63 µm emission since we stop our simulations at the ionization front, just where [O I] peaks in emission.
-As discussed earlier (§3.3.3), De Looze et al. (2014) show that [O I] 63 µm and [O III] 88 µm emission show an especially strong correlation with SFR.
-As noted above, however, we have not found a strong correlation.
-Further, though De Looze et al. (2014) note that [C II] emission is particularly strong in low-metallicity galaxies since it has such a low ionization potential (11.3 eV) and can thus originate from neutral and ionized gas, we do not find it to be particularly strong in our low-metallicity simulations.
-We find that nearly all the gas is ionized in the regions in which [C II] emits.
-Our predictions regarding the emission of fine structure lines are based on Hα emission, which is relatively flat across our grids.
-Thus, we can only compare differences in the peak equivalent widths of [O I] 63 µm and [O III] 88 µm at constant H and nH values as indicators of differences in SFR.
-Otherwise, these differences should be interpreted as differences in emission based on the adopted H and nH values.
-Observers should thus be cautious when using these fine-structure lines as indicators of SFR.
+Our simulations show that the peak emission of [O III] 88 µm increased (Figure 5c, rows e-f).
+As discussed earlier (§3.3.3), De Looze et al. (2014) show that [O III] 88 µm emission show an especially strong correlation with SFR.
+As noted above, however, we have not found a strong correlation with metallicity.
+This emission line does show significant variation with H and nH and thus observes should be cautious about using it a SFR indicator when the physical conditions are widely varying.

 4.3 Star-formation History